sfztools/sfizz-wiki-archive/Ideas-for-longer-term.md

 slice=1
 ```

-- Allow sfizz to load samples into RAM, instead of streaming, possibly `hint=ram`
+- Allow sfizz to load samples into RAM, instead of streaming, possibly `hint_ram` or as per Sforzando ARIA.

 ## Effects